-- A. Minor Special Exception applications are subject to the same requirements for Special Exception applications provided in Section 10.11.01, except that the. - A.B.
-Exception.
-The Planning Commission does not review the proposed use unless the application is concurrently processed with other related applicationapplications.
+- A. Minor Special Exception applications are subject to the same requirements for Special Exception applications provided in Section 10.11.01. - B. Exception.
+The Planning Commission does not review the proposed use unless the application is concurrently processed with other related applications.